kr1654/pdsnd_github/README.md

 ### Date created
-This project is forked from Udacity's github page on 6/29/2020 and the README.md file is also created on the same date.
+This project is cloned and forked from Udacity's github page on 6/29/2020 and the README.md file is also created on the same date.

 ### Project Title
 Explore US Bikeshare Data